Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Multiplicative compensator

 Here $\rho$ is the explosion time (to $\infty$) of $f$.
 Observe that $f$ satisfies $f'(t)=\e^{f(t)}$ for all $t \in [0, \rho)$.

-Let now $N$ denote a non-negative continuous local martingale with $\E[N_t] = 1$, $N_t \geq \sfrac{1}{f(t)} $ for all $t \in [0, \rho)$, and $N_t = 0$ for all $t \geq \rho$.
+Let now $V$ denote a non-negative continuous local martingale with $\E[V_t] = 1$, $V_t \geq \frac{1}{f(t)} $ for all $t \in [0, \rho)$, and $V_t = 0$ for all $t \geq \rho$.
 Such a local martingale can be obtained, for example, by appropriately time-changing a Brownian motion started at one.
-Moreover, let $V$ denote an independent Poisson process with unit intensity.
-Define next the non-negative process
+Moreover, let $N$ denote an independent Poisson process with unit intensity.
+Denote the stochastic process $(f(t))_{t\in [0,\rho)}$ by $f(\cdot)$ and define next the non-negative process

 which is a semimartingale as the product of a continuous local martingale and a process of finite variation.
-Then $\tau^Z_c = \rho$ and $\Log(Z)$ is special on $\lc 0, \tau^Z_c\lc$ with
+Then $\tau^Z_c = \tau^V_c =\rho$ and $\Log(Z)$ is special on $\lc 0, \tau^Z_c\lc$ with